-Congregation Emanuel's Rosh Chodesh honors the spirit of feminist resistance inherent in Judaism
+Congregation Emanuel of the Hudson Valley's Rosh Chodesh honors the spirit of feminist resistance inherent in Judaism

 We explore history, contemporary issues, ritual, politics, spirituality, social justice, and creative expression in a monthly format designed to empower and elevate women and all people of historically marginalized genders.

 Rosh Chodesh marks the beginning of each month as determined by the appearance of the new moon.
 Though all Jews traditionally observed this day, it is celebrated as a holiday for women whose origins go back to the Talmud...Women, too, are promised renewal and reappropriation of status in the world to come, a world which will be defined by justice and peace.